Office Mean Girl: Memories of a Workplace Bully

 Being a new employee, it was hard to know just what to believe.
 I wondered aloud what names Betty called me when I wasn't around.
 She chuckled, tilting her head back, as our manager sat there, smug and silent.

 I had wanted this job too long and wasn't going to let someone like Betty defeat me.
-I struggled with migraines and flare-ups of my Multiple Sclerosis as a consequence.
+I struggled with migraines and flare-ups of Multiple Sclerosis, both exacerbated by stress.

 Betty the Bully was unrelenting in her thinly veiled hostility.
 As I became more competent in my role, Betty dumped loads of work in my lap.